 If you own the Impex pressing from 2011 and would like to hear precisely what you’ve been missing all these years, we would love to send you one of our Hot Stampers.
 It has the spatial and musical information that no Impex reissue we’ve ever heard is capable of reproducing.

-Their LP will surely be quieter, but that’s small consolation in our book.
-The sense that you are in the studio with Brubeck, Desmond, Morello, and Wright is something that the best vintage records such as ours do surprisingly well.
-In our experience, modern records such as theirs do a much poorer job of conveying of transporting you into that space.
+Their LP will surely be quieter, but that’s cold comfort in our book.
+The sense that you are in the studio with Brubeck, Desmond, Morello, and Wright is something that the best vintage records can do surprisingly well.
+In our experience, modern records do a much poorer job of transporting you into that space.
 If you own their LP we encourage you to give one of ours a try.
-The difference may shock you.
+The difference may surprise you.

 Mint Minus Minus is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)